-Commission for Penn Medicine’s Clifton Center for Medical Breakthroughs Curated by Katie Lee and the Philadelphia Museum of Art, 2025
+Commission for Penn Medicine’s Clifton Center for Medical Breakthroughs Curated by Katie Lee and the Philadelphia Art Museum, 2025

-If breath could move us in all directions (detail)
+If breath could move us in all directions (sculpture)

 118” x 48” x 4”